 - 2) On September 29, 2016 the Company completed a private placement financing of 2,750,000 units (the "Units") at \$0.20 per unit for gross proceeds of \$550,000.
 A cash Finder's fee of \$2,250 was paid.
 Each unit consisted of one share and one-half of one Warrant exercisable at \$0.40 per share until September 29, 2018.
-The expiry date of each whole Warrant is subject to acceleration such that, should the volume weighted average price of the common shares of the Company exceed \$0.60 for ten consecutive trading days, the Company may notify the holder in writing that the Warrants will expire 20 trading days from receipt of such notice unless exercised by the holder before such date.
-The Units and any shares of the Company issued on exercise of the Warrants forming part of the Units are subject to a hold period expiring on January 30, 2017. - 3) On September 29, 2016 the Company granted 1,450,000 options to officers, directors and consultants under its Stock Option Plan.
+The expiry date of each whole Warrant is subject to acceleration such that, should the volume weighted average price of the common shares of the Company exceed \$0.60 for ten consecutive trading days, the Company may notify the holder in writing that the Warrants will expire 20 trading days from receipt of such notice unless exercised by the holder before such date. - 3) On September 29, 2016 the Company granted 1,450,000 options to officers, directors and consultants under its Stock Option Plan.
 Each option is exercisable into one common share at \$0.35 per share expiring September 29, 2021. - 4) On September 30, 2016 the Company announced the appointment of Bruce Scott as its Corporate Secretary. - 5) On October 24, 2016 the Company announced it staked 84 claims in Lander County, Nevada.
 The claims, collectively named the SW Pipe Project, cover approximately 6.5 square km (2.5 square miles) and are reported to host a shallow, sediment-hosted gold system.
 The project is currently being evaluated by the Company.
-The SW Pipe Project, adjoins claims controlled by Barrick Gold and Newmont Mining and represents the first property acquisition since the Company purchased the properties and exploration database of Redstar, as announced on September 30, 2016. - 6) On October 27, 2016 130,000 stock options exercisable at \$2.00 per share expired unexercised.

-7) On November 22, 2016, the Company completed a non-brokered private placement of 2,723,000 units at \$0.30 per unit for gross proceeds of \$816,900.
-As at November 30, 2016, \$180,000 in subscription proceeds were receivable.
-The proceeds were received subsequent to the period.
+The SW Pipe Project, adjoins claims controlled by Barrick Gold and Newmont Mining and represents the first property acquisition since the Company purchased the properties and exploration database of Redstar, as announced on September 30, 2016. - 6) On October 27, 2016 130,000 stock options exercisable at \$2.00 per share expired unexercised. - 7) On November 22, 2016, the Company completed a non-brokered private placement of 2,723,000 units at \$0.30 per unit for gross proceeds of \$816,900.

 Each unit issued consisted of one share and one-half of one warrant exercisable at \$0.60 per share until November 22, 2018.
 The expiry date of each whole warrant is subject to acceleration such that, should the volume weighted average price of the common shares of the Company exceed \$1.00 for ten consecutive trading days, the Company may notify the holder in writing that the warrants will expire 20 trading days from receipt of such notice unless exercised by the holder before such date.
-The units and any shares of the Company issued on exercise of the warrants forming part of the units are subject to a hold period expiring on March 23, 2017.

-The proceeds of the private placement will be used by the Company for review of the AngloGold Ashanti database covering Nevada that it recently acquired, for new property acquisition, for exploration of properties and for general working capital.
+The proceeds of the private placement will be used by the Company for review of the AngloGold Ashanti database covering Nevada, for new property acquisition, for exploration of properties and for general working capital.
 The Company paid a fee of \$40,000 in respect of market advisory services relating to the financing.